Thanksgiving Hosting Hacks

 Skip Fancy Silverware

-Keep the silver stored until a small holiday gathering.
-It will save you time hand-washing and keeps things casual.
+Keep the silver stored until you're hosting a small holiday gathering.
+It will save you time handwashing and polishing the silver—and keeps the vibe casual yet chic.
 We like to mix and match everyday utensils for the Thanksgiving feast to meet the needs of a crowd.

 Use Mason Jar Glasses